zainabfatima097/Ctrl-Shift-Fix/README.md

 ## Getting Started

-Here are some instructions to make your own copy of Codeboost and get started with it locally.
+Here are some instructions to make your own copy of Ctrl+Shift+Fix and get started with it locally.

 ### Prerequisites